 Humanities › History & Culture The End of the Roman Republic Timeline Share Flipboard Email Print Corbis / Getty Images History & Culture Ancient History and Culture Rome Figures & Events Ancient Languages Greece Egypt Asia Mythology & Religion American History African American History African History Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By N.S.
 Gill Ancient History and Latin Expert M.A., Linguistics, University of Minnesota B.A., Latin, University of Minnesota N.S.
 Gill is a Latinist, writer, and teacher of ancient history and Latin.
 She has been featured by NPR and National Geographic for her ancient history expertise. our editorial process N.S.
 Gill Updated February 02, 2019 This timeline uses the Gracchi brothers' attempt at reform as the starting point and ends when the Republic has given way to the Empire as evidenced by the rise of the first Roman emperor.
 The Gracchi brothers were Tiberius Gracchus and Gaius Gracchus.
 The two of them were politicians who represented the commoners in the Roman government.
 The brothers were progressive activists interested in land reforms to benefit the poor.
 In the 2nd century B.C, the two of them tried to reform Rome's social and political structure to help the lower classes.
 Events surrounding the politics of the Gracchi led to the decline and eventual fall of the Roman Republic.
 Overlaps in Roman History Since beginnings and ends overlap, the final entries of this timeline could also be looked at as the beginning of the succeeding era of Roman history, the Imperial period.
 The beginning of the final period of Republican Rome likewise overlaps the middle of the Roman Republican period.
 The End of the Roman Republic 133 B.C.
 Tiberius Gracchus tribune 123 - 122 B.C.
 Gaius Gracchus tribune 111 - 105 B.C.
 Jugurthine War 104 - 100 B.C.
 Marius consul.
 90 - 88 B.C.
 Social War 88 B.C.
 Sulla and the First Mithridatic War 88 B.C.
 Sulla's march on Rome with his army.
 82 B.C.
 Sulla becomes dictator 71 B.C.
 Crassus crushes Spartacus 71 B.C.
 Pompey defeats Sertorius' rebellion in Spain 70 B.C.
 Consulship of Crassus and Pompey 63 B.C.
 Pompey defeats Mithridates 60 B.C.
 First Triumvirate: Pompey, Crassus, & Julius Caesar 58 - 50 B.C.
 Caesar conquers Gaul 53 B.C.
 Crassus killed in (battle) of Carrhae 49 B.C.
 Caesar crosses the Rubicon 48 B.C.
 Pharsalus (battle); Pompey killed in Egypt 46 - 44 B.C.
 Caesar's dictatorship 44 B.C.
 End of Civil War 43 B.C.
 Second Triumvirate: Marc Antony, Lepidus, & Octavian 42 B.C.
 Philippi (battle) 36 B.C.
 Naulochus (battle) 31 B.C.
 Actium (battle) 27 B.C.
 Octavian emperor Cite this Article Format mla apa chicago Your Citation Gill, N.S.
 "The End of the Roman Republic Timeline."
 ThoughtCo, Feb.
 16, 2021, thoughtco.com/end-of-the-roman-republic-timeline-120884.
 Gill, N.S.
 (2021, February 16).
 The End of the Roman Republic Timeline.
 Retrieved from https://www.thoughtco.com/end-of-the-roman-republic-timeline-120884 Gill, N.S.
 "The End of the Roman Republic Timeline."
-ThoughtCo. https://www.thoughtco.com/end-of-the-roman-republic-timeline-120884 (accessed April 15, 2021). copy citation Who Were the Gracchi Brothers of Ancient Rome?
-The End of the Republic of Rome Roman Timeline Roman Republic Republican Rome Timeline Major Events in Ancient History A Short Timeline of the Fall of the Roman Empire Roman Leaders at the End of the Republic: Marius Timelines and Chronologies of Roman Emperors Periods of History in Ancient Rome 1st Triumvirate Timeline Learn the Parts of the Roman Name The Roman Republic's Government How the Romans Voted in the Roman Republic Caesar's Role in the Collapse of the Roman Republic The Fall of Rome: How, When, and Why Did It Happen?
+ThoughtCo. https://www.thoughtco.com/end-of-the-roman-republic-timeline-120884 (accessed May 12, 2021). copy citation Who Were the Gracchi Brothers of Ancient Rome?
+The End of the Republic of Rome Roman Timeline Roman Republic Republican Rome Timeline Major Events in Ancient History A Short Timeline of the Fall of the Roman Empire Roman Leaders at the End of the Republic: Marius Timelines and Chronologies of Roman Emperors Periods of History in Ancient Rome 1st Triumvirate Timeline The Roman Republic's Government How the Romans Voted in the Roman Republic Caesar's Role in the Collapse of the Roman Republic Primary Sources of Roman History The Fall of Rome: How, When, and Why Did It Happen?